ibm-cloud-docs/vmware/vmware-faq.md

 1. When you deploy vSphere from the control portal, VMware Service Provider Program licensing (VSPP) automatically enables.
 On deployment, a default user "slvmadmin" is added to the Host for vSphere administration and integration services into the control portal.

-2. When you deploy vSphere manually, you can bring your own license and media (BYOL/BYOM), which allows you to apply your standard licenses to these hosts. **Note:** If you want to use your own VMWare licensing, it is recommended that you order the server with a free OS such as CentOS or as NO OS.
+2. When you deploy vSphere manually, you can bring your own license and media (BYOL/BYOM), so that you can apply your standard licenses to these hosts. **Note:** If you want to use your own VMWare licensing, it is recommended that you order the server with a free OS such as CentOS or as NO OS.
 Then, install the VMWare OS through IPMI [Virtual ISO](/docs/bare-metal?topic=bare-metal-bm-mount-iso#linux-and-windows)

 ## Can I create an isolated private VMware cloud?